jamiegonzalez/idk/ERP-Bin-Operations.md

 ## ERP Bin Operations
-ERPLAB > ERP Operations > ERP Bin Operations allows you to compute new bins that are combinations of the bins in the current ERP structure.
+**ERPLAB > ERP Operations > ERP Bin Operations** allows you to compute new bins that are combinations of the bins in the current ERP structure.
 For example, you can average multiple bins together, and you can compute difference waves.
 To use it, you will write simple equations that describe how the new bin is computed.
 For example, to create a new Bin 3 that is the average of the current Bin 1 and Bin 2, you would write the following equation: "b3 = (b1+b2)/2" (or "b3 = 0.5*b1 + 0.5*b2").
 The screenshot below shows the GUI.
-You will usually want to create a label for a new bin by putting "label something" at the end of the equation.
+You will usually want to create a label for a new bin by putting "label _something_" at the end of the equation.
 In the example below, a difference wave is being created (b3 = b2 – b1) and "Rare minus Frequent difference wave" is specified as the label.

 bin_operations_gui

 The panel at the right side of the Bin Operations GUI lists the bins in the current ERPset.
 The panel at the left side of the window contains the equations for creating the new bins.
-The equations can be saved in a file (using Save list or Save list as) and loaded again at a later time (using Load list).
-When you click RUN, the equations are sent to the routine that performs the requested computations.
+The equations can be saved in a file (using **Save list** or **Save list as**) and loaded again at a later time (using **Load list**).
+When you click **RUN**, the equations are sent to the routine that performs the requested computations.
 Ordinarily, the equations in the window are sent as a set of strings (a cell array).
 With a long list of equations, this will lead to a very complicated function call in your history.
-If you check Send file rather than individual equations, the file will be sent instead of the equations, making the history simpler (which is convenient if you plan to turn the history into a script).
+If you check **Send file rather than individual equations**, the file will be sent instead of the equations, making the history simpler (which is convenient if you plan to turn the history into a script).
 But the same bin operations will be performed either way.

 Basically any standard mathematical equation can be used.
 Here are some examples: